 As with most equipment, unusual sounds or a continuous noise are signs of a problem.
 Common causes include bearing failure or a foreign object inside the pump.
 Rattling noises, accompanied by vibration, are a sign of cavitation.
 Cavitation can cause significant damage to the pump, so you’ll need to act quickly to address the problem.

 Have you noticed a significant reduction in pump flow?
 Is it taking your pump longer to do its job?

 There are several causes of flow reduction.
 Some of the most common include the following.

 - Damaged impeller, wear plate, or wear ring

 - Clogged or collapsed suction line

-Clogged pumps often result in overheating as well as reduced flow.
-When a centrifugal pump is overheating, you’ll typically find that the flow of fluid into or out of the pump is restricted.
+Clogged pumps often result in overheating, as well as reduced flow.
+If a centrifugal pump is overheating, this usually means the flow of the pump is being restricted.

 - Clogged suction strainer

 Recommended Read Types of Centrifugal Pumps: Which One is Right for You?